open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-automated-testing.md

 # Automated Testing

-* Stop doing it manually, test automatically*
+## Stop Doing it Manually Test Automatically

 This is a project that started long ago, then evolved into a new phase, and is very likely to evolve even further in the near future.